-COMPLAINTS RELATING TO PROTECTED CLASS CONDUCT
+COMPLAINTS PROCEDURE AND INVESTIGATION OF DISCRIMINATION, HARASSMENT (INCLUDING SEXUAL HARASSMENT), BULLYING AND/OR RETALIATION and to remedy discriminatory effects on the complainant/victim or others, if appropriate.

-- §8-19-30 Complaint procedure. (a) The department will take immediate and appropriate steps to stop any discrimination, harassment (including sexual harassment), or bullying against a student based on a protected class as defined in §8-19-2, to prevent its recurrence and to remedy discriminatory effects on the complainant/victim or others, if appropriate. - (b) Complaints stemming from allegations that fall under this subchapter may be filed at any time by: - (1) Students who experience protected class discrimination, harassment (including sexual harassment), bullying, or retaliation; - (2) Students who witness protected class discrimination, harassment (including sexual harassment), bullying, or retaliation against another student; - (3) Parents or legal guardians who know about or witness protected class discrimination, harassment (including sexual harassment), bullying, or retaliation against a student; or - (4) Employees, staff, or volunteers who witness or know about protected class discrimination, harassment, (including sexual harassment), bullying, or retaliation against a student. - (c) Complaints alleging violations of this subchapter may be made using the Department of Education Hawaii Administrative Rules Title 8, Chapter 19 Civil Rights Complaint Form, and the complaint may be filed at any time.
-Individuals who do not have access to or prefer not to use the Department of Education Hawaii Administrative Rules Title 8, Chapter 19 Civil Rights Complaint Form may nonetheless make a complaint, either in writing or orally, by providing the following information: - (1) The name of the respondent or a sufficient description of the
+§8-19-30 Complaint procedure. (a) The department will take immediate and appropriate steps to stop any discrimination, harassment (including sexual harassment), or bullying against a student, including those based on a protected class as defined in section 8-19-2, to prevent its recurrence

+(b) Complaints regarding inappropriate behavior or stemming from allegations that fall under this chapter may be filed at any time by:

+- (1) Students who experience discrimination, harassment (including sexual harassment), bullying, or retaliation; - (2) Students who witness discrimination, harassment (including sexual harassment), bullying, or retaliation against another student; - (3) Parents, legal guardians, educational representatives, or individuals with a power of attorney who know about or witness discrimination, harassment (including sexual harassment), bullying, or retaliation against a student; or - (4) Employees, staff, or volunteers who witness or know about discrimination, harassment, (including sexual harassment), bullying, or retaliation against a student.

+(c) Complaints alleging violations of this chapter may be made using the Department of Education Hawaii Administrative Rules Title 8, Chapter 19 Complaint Form, and the complaint may be filed at any time.
+Individuals who do not have access to or prefer not to use the Department of Education Hawaii Administrative Rules Title 8, Chapter 19 Complaint Form may nonetheless make a complaint, either in writing or orally, by providing the following information:

-- respondent so that an identity can be determined; - (2) The date(s) when the alleged discrimination occurred; - (3) The protected basis of the complaint and a factual description of how the discrimination allegedly occurred; - (4) A description of the injury or harm, if any; and - (5) Attachments, if any, documenting the alleged conduct. - (d) Written complaints may be given to any teacher or staff, principal, vice-principal, complex area superintendent, or the CRCO.
-Verbal complaints may be made either in person or over the phone to any teacher or staff, principal, vice-principal, complex area superintendent, or the CRCO. - (e) The principal or designee or complex area superintendent, in consultation with the CRCO, will assess the complaint to determine if the factual allegations allege a violation of this subchapter.
-If there are no facts that support a violation of this subchapter, the complaint will be addressed under Subchapters 2 and 3.
-If there are facts that support a violation of this subchapter, the principal or designee will either: - (1) Immediately initiate an investigation pursuant to section 8-19-31; or - (2) If deemed appropriate, offer the parties an opportunity to resolve the complaint informally before any formal investigation process begins.
+- (1) The name of the respondent or a sufficient description of the respondent so that an identity can be determined; - (2) The date(s) when the alleged discrimination, harassment (including sexual harassment), bullying, or retaliation allegedly occurred; - (3) A factual description of how the discrimination, harassment (including sexual harassment), bullying, or retaliation allegedly occurred and the protected basis of the complaint, if any; - (4) A description of the injury or harm, if any; and - (5) Attachments, if any, documenting the alleged conduct.

+(d) Written complaints may be given to any teacher or staff, principal, vice-principal, complex area superintendent, or the Civil Rights Compliance Branch.
+Verbal complaints may be made either in person or over the phone to any teacher or staff, principal, vice-principal, complex area superintendent, or the Civil Rights Compliance Branch.

+(e) The principal or designee or complex area superintendent, in consultation with the Civil Rights Compliance Branch, will assess the complaint to determine if the factual allegations allege actionable discrimination, harassment (including sexual harassment), bullying, or retaliation.
+Complaints that do not fall under the subchapter will be referred to the appropriate office or administrator for review.

+(f) When a complaint is filed, the principal or designee will either:

+(1) Immediately initiate an investigation pursuant to section 8-19-31; or

+(2) If deemed appropriate, offer the parties an opportunity to resolve the complaint informally before any formal investigation process begins.
 This informal process will only be used if the parties voluntarily agree to participate.

 The parties are not required to resolve the complaint directly with each other.
 Once the informal process is initiated, either party has the right to end the informal process at any time, which will result in starting the formal investigative process.